scratchgamingone/Custom-Bot/README.md

 - `/urban [term]`: Get the definition of a word from Urban Dictionary.
 If no term is provided, a random word is used.
 - `/weather <city>`: Get the current weather for a specified city.
 - `/swcard`: Fetches a random Star Wars card from the Fandom wiki.
+- `/amazonprice <url>`: Creates a dedicated channel to track the price of an Amazon product and sends alerts when the price changes.
 - `/help`: Displays a list of available commands.

 ### Booster Commands
 These commands can only be used by users with the "Server Booster" role.

 - `/booster perks`: Displays a special thank you message for boosters.
-- `/booster imageperm [duration]`: Temporarily allows everyone to upload images in the current channel.
+- `/booster imageperm [duration]`: Temporarily grants you permission to upload images in the current channel.
 The default duration is 5 minutes.

 ## Contributing